code42/code42cli/c42seceventcli/aed/README.md

 c42aed
 ```

+You can also use CLI args with config-file args, but the program will favor the CLI args.

 If this is the first run, it will prompt you for your password.

 If you get a keychain error when running this script, you may have to add a code signature: